vpodlesnyi/vpodlesnyi/README.md

 I'm a hardware design engineer who is passionate about creating electronic devices in the field of power, analog and digital electronics.<br> I am keen on modeling schematic and pcb designs.

-I share my modeling experience on my youtube channel [JUST MODEL IT][Youtube].
+I share modeling experience on my youtube channel [JUST MODEL IT][Youtube].

 Check out my resume and portfolio on my [Website].